15 Childhood mortality

 15-30 Why is it important to determine the HIV status of each child that dies?

 An assessment of the HIV status of each under-5 deaths should be made.
 Otherwise children who have died with AIDS may be misclassified.
-Often the HIV status of children who die is not known.
-As a result, the role of HIV infection is missed.

 Clinical signs of HIV infection must always be looked for and documented.
 If possible the child’s HIV and immunological status should also be determined.